CRAG666/code_runner.nvim/README.md

 }
 ```

+### Variables

+> **Note**
+> If you don't want to use the plugin specific variables you can use vim [filename-modifiers](https://neovim.io/doc/user/cmdline.html#filename-modifiers).

+This uses some special keyword to that means different things.
+This is do mainly for be compatible with the original vscode plugin.

+The available variables are the following:

+- `file`: path to current open file (e.g. `/home/user/current_dir/current_file.ext`
+- `fileName`: filename of current open file (e.g. `current_file.ext`)
+- `fileNameWithoutExt`: filename without extension of current file (e.g. `current_file`)
+- `dir`: path to directory of current open file (e.g. `/home/user/current_dir`)
+- `end`: finish the command (it is useful for commands that do not require final autocompletion)

 If you want to add some other language or some other command follow this structure `key: commans`.

 ### Setup Projects